pingcap/tidb/docs/design/2018-10-19-table-partition.md

 select * from p3 where id < 30)
 ```

-During logical optimize phase, the `DataSource` plan is translated into `UnionAll`, then each partition generates its own `TableReader` in the physical optimize phase.
+During logical optimize phase, the `DataSource` plan is translated into `UnionAll`, and then each partition generates its own `TableReader` in the physical optimize phase.

 The drawbacks of this implementation are:

 * If the table has many partitions, there will be many readers, then `explain` result is not friendly to user
-* `UnionAll` executor can't keep order, so if some executor need ordered result such as `IndexReader`, an extra `Sort` executor is needed
+* The `UnionAll` executor can't keep order, so if some executor need ordered result such as `IndexReader`, an extra `Sort` executor is needed

 If [partition selection](https://dev.mysql.com/doc/refman/5.7/en/partitioning-selection.html) is used, planner should translate table ID to partition ID, and turn off partition pruning.

 #### Partition pruning

-During logical optimize phase, after predicate push down, partition pruning is performed.
+During logical optimization phase, after predicate push down, partition pruning is performed.

 For range partition, partition pruning is based on the range filter conditions of the partition column.
 For hash partition, if the filter condition is something like `key = const`, partition pruning could work.

 ### How to write to the partitioned table

-All the write operation calls functions like `table.AddRecord` eventually, so implement write operation on a partitioned table simply implement this interface method on the `PartitionedTable` struct.
+All the write operation calls functions like `table.AddRecord` eventually, so implement write operation on a partitioned table simply implements this interface method on the `PartitionedTable` struct.

-`PartitionedTable` implements the `table.Table` interface, overloads the `AddRecord` method.
+`PartitionedTable` implements the `table.Table` interface, and overloads the `AddRecord` method.
 It also comes with a `locatePartition` method, to decide which partition a row should be insert into.

-Each partition maintains its own index data, the insert operation should keep data and index consistent.
+Each partition maintains its own index data, and the insert operation should keep data and index consistent.

 ### DDL operations

 DROP/TRUNCATE/ADD, those three operations works on range partition.

 `DROP PARTITION` is similar to `DROP TABLE`, except that partition ID is used. `TableInfo` should be updated after the drop partition operation.
-Note that if one want to drop the last partition in a table, he should use drop table rather than drop partition.
+Note that if one wants to drop the last partition in a table, he should use drop table rather than drop partition.

-Trancate partition truncates all data and index in a partition, but keep the partition itself.
+Trancate partition truncates all data and indexes in a partition, but keeps the partition itself.

 ### Partition management

-There are many statements for partition management, current implementation could just parse the SQL and ignore them.
+There are many statements for partition management, but the current implementation could just parse the SQL and ignore them.

 ```
 ALTER TABLE ...
 REBUILD PARTITION ...